 - “How do you grill veggies without burning them to a crisp?!”

 - “I can never grill chicken perfectly…it’s either still raw when I cut into it, or super dry!”

 If that sounds familiar, you’re in the right place.

 The big secret to tackling all of the above?: HEAT ZONES & 2-ZONE GRILLING.

-Grilling with zones of direct & indirect heat sounds complicated, but it’s actually pretty simple.
-This post will walk you through how to grill with indirect heat & direct heat.
-Being able to grill with temperature zones will dramatically change your grilling game.
+Grilling with zones of direct & indirect heat may sound complicated, but it’s actually pretty simple.
+This post will show you exactly how to grill with indirect heat & direct heat.
+Being able to grill with temperature zones will dramatically change your grilling game!

 2-Zone Grilling: How to Grill with Direct vs. Indirect Heat